 ➔ What should employers do to ensure a better Work-life balance for their employees?

 - Offer adequate time offs when employees need it.
 It removes stress and burnout on the job.

 - Offer employees a couple of short breaks to help them stay engaged.

 - Ask employees for feedback individually and support them with their needs.

-Navaratri Day 7 is dedicated to the colour orange; this colour symbolises warmth, fire, and energy.
-We can relate it to employee energy and enthusiasm.
+Navaratri Day 8 is dedicated to the colour purple, symbolising peace and intelligence.
+We can represent it with employee-employer understandability and intelligence.

 - Employees’ and employers’ creative thinking and problem-solving power trigger your business growth and help you find new opportunities and solutions.

 - Innovative thinking and creative aids of both the employee and employers reinvent and refresh the business ideas that result in company growth and better business prospects.

 The Navratri colours signify the inner power of every human being.
 In 2023, the ‘Navratri’ festival will occur between 15th October and 24th October.
 People embrace these colours with fun and happiness throughout the festive week.

 If you wish to enjoy the fervour, make these colours a part of your celebrations by infusing them into your daily life for nine days.